Climate of San Diego: Santa Anas

-The months of September through February bring warm winds from the desert called "Santa Anas".
+The months of September through April bring warm winds from the desert called "Santa Anas".
 Occurring about 10 days out of the year, these winds bring sometimes hot, but always dry conditions.
 Inland, and in mountain passes and canyons, they can burst out in gusts of 100 mph and can lower relative humidity to single digits, although by the coast they rarely see gusts of over 40 mph.
 They can spread and worsen wildfires.
 Because these winds blow from east to west, common perception is that they are pulling hot air from the desert.
 However, it is not uncommon during a Santa Ana condition for the coast to be even hotter than the desert regions.
 The Santa Ana winds are actually warm due to barometric pressure increases: As the air is pulled down to sea level from the higher altitudes of the Great Basin and Rocky Mountains to the east, it is compressed and its temperature rises.

 Hurricanes

 Since the track of most hurricanes is well to the south of San Diego, and the cold California Current (normally sea temperatures are only in the upper 60's F off the CA coast) keeps ocean water significantly colder than in the Gulf of Mexico and western Atlantic (often sea temperatures over 82 F), tropical cyclones rarely impact San Diego.
 Most northwestward moving tropical cyclones dissipate over Baja California and fail to bring any precipitation to San Diego.
-The only tropical cyclone known to impact San Diego as a hurricane in around 200 years of record-keeping was the 1858 San Diego Hurricane.
-Two more cyclones managed to bring tropical storm-force winds to Southern California: the 1939 California tropical storm and the Hurricane Kathleen (1976).
-Average surface temperature of the water at Scripps Pier in the California Current has increased by almost 3 degrees since 1950, according to scientists at Scripps Institution of Oceanography.
+The only tropical cyclone known to impact San Diego as a hurricane in around 200 years of record-keeping was the 1858 San Diego hurricane.
+Two more cyclones managed to bring tropical storm-force winds to Southern California: the 1939 California tropical storm and Hurricane Kathleen (1976).
+Average surface temperature of the water at Scripps Pier in the California Current has increased by almost 3 degrees since 1950, according to scientists at the Scripps Institution of Oceanography.

 May and June clouds

-During the months of May and June, a common natural occurrence brings a thin layer of clouds that covers coastal and inland communities.
+During the months of May and June, the marine layer brings cloudiness that covers coastal and nearby inland communities.
 Some call it "May Gray", or "June Gloom".